dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 <!-- ###################################################################### -->
 # Introduction
 * The aim of the game here is to deploy an MLFlow Tracking Server on Heroku
-* This server will help to track the different versions of our models
+* This server will track the different versions of our models
-* Some data (train data and artefacts) will be hosted on an AWS S3 disk
+* Some data (train data and the artifacts) will be hosted on an AWS S3 disk
-* Other data will be hosted in a PostgreSQL database, also hosted on Heroku
+* Other data (metrics of the models) will be stored in a PostgreSQL database, also hosted on Heroku